sfeng18/inverse_design_of_DNA_electronic_structures/Readme.txt

         2. DNA_opt_mix.py: Target DOS is a mixture of two DNAs.
         3. DNA_opt_complex.py: Target DOS is a complex bit-like curve.

+        NOTE: To run these scripts successfully, you need a lisence of MOSEK software.
+You can obtain the license from https://www.mosek.com/.

         Usage:
             DNA_opt_tgt_no.py (MtxFile) (Options)
             Options: